 Level Promoting Community and Individual Action Activities Reported Gold Greensantaclarita.com provides access to the Enhanced Watershed Management Plan (EWMP) and the Climate Action Plan (CAP) reports so that citizens can take part in improving water and air quality.
 The website, which was created and is maintained entirely in-house at no cost, consists of the following basic elements: Green Storefront: Located in the Green Store, residents, businesses and builders have access to a variety of green products and services provided in the Santa Clarita Valley.
 Interactive tools allow users to find green-friendly automobiles and then locate them at dealerships within Santa Clarita.
 Visitors to the site can also identify local vendors of Energy Star products and search for alternative fueling stations throughout California, Arizona and Nevada.
 In addition, residents can purchase bus passes on-line and find a list of local solar retailers and installers.
 Community Calendar: On the Community Calendar, anyone can access information on upcoming events, including Earth Day, workshops, trainings, tours of local green facilities and even sign up for classes offered by the local community college, College of the Canyons, regarding sustainability and the environment.
-Sustainable Development: In an effort to partner with the development community, builders can access the page and find information on both the City of Santa Clarita's green development requirements as well as locate resources on state and federal incentive programs that promote the incorporation of green design Reported 2015 information on both the City of Santa Clarita's green development requirements as well as locate resources on state and federal Residents and Businesses: In partnership with local utility companies, these pages provide a wealth of information on how residents and businesses can take simple, inexpensive steps that will help the environment and improve their bottom line.
-These pages focus on city programs, energy and resource efficiency, climate change, and available local, state and federal funds and incentives.
+Sustainable Development: In an effort to partner with the development community, builders can access the page and find information on both the City of Santa Clarita's green development requirements as well as locate resources on state and federal incentive programs that promote the incorporation of green design into their projects.
+There is also a page that highlights green buildings within the city, giving free exposure to the building owner, and the project's architect, engineer and design team.
+Finally, the site provides current information on pieces of legislation that impact the planning and building process.
+Residents and Businesses: In partnership with local utility companies, these pages provi 2015